-Byron’s songs have been released on one hundred industry certified Gold and Platinum albums and singles, earning ten ASCAP awards, thirty-six U.S. and Canadian top-ten chart hits, and have become hits in many other worldwide markets.
-To date, seventeen members of the Country Music Hall of Fame have recorded his songs.
+Byron’s songs have been released on 103 industry certified Gold and Platinum albums and singles, earning ten ASCAP awards, thirty-six U.S. and Canadian top-ten chart hits, and have become hits in many other worldwide markets.
+To date, eighteen members of the Country Music Hall of Fame have recorded his songs.
 Byron was inducted into the Nashville Songwriters Hall of Fame in 2018.
 His recorded catalog of songs spans more than four decades, and includes such hits as “Fool Hearted Memory” (George Strait), “Pickin’ Up Strangers” (Johnny Lee), “Politics, Religion, And Her” (Sammy Kershaw), “Nothing On But The Radio” (Gary Allan), “Born Country” (Alabama), “Over You” (Anne Murray), “High-Tech Redneck” (George Jones), “Alright Already” (Larry Stewart), “If I Was A Drinkin’ Man” (Neal McCoy), “Size Matters” (Joe Nichols), “Nights” (Ed Bruce), “The Strong One” (Mila Mason), “Lifestyles Of The Not So Rich And Famous” (Tracy Byrd), and “The Pages Of My Mind” (Ray Charles).
-Byron’s songs have also been recorded by a long list of other iconic and current artists of our time including Kenny Rogers, Reba McEntire, Don Williams, John Michael Montgomery, Juice Newton, Joe Nichols, Randy Travis, Keith Whitley, Jason Aldean, Trace Adkins, Conway Twitty, Jeff Bates, Highway 101, Barbara Mandrell, Mel McDaniel, Mark Chesnutt, Rhett Akins, The Oak Ridge Boys, The Whites, Ricky Van Shelton, The Seekers, Rhonda Vincent, Lonesome River Band, Colt Ford, Mo Pitney, The Grascals, The Seldom Scene, Blackhawk, Doc & Merle Watson, Asleep At The Wheel, Dionne Warwick, Toby Keith, Gene Watson, Margo Smith, Tom Wopat, Mark Wills, The Kendalls, Porter Wagoner, Sha Na Na, Moe Bandy, Clint Eastwood, Joe Diffie, Hank Thompson, Mila Mason, Doug Supernaw, The Road Hammers (Canada), Tyler England, Bill Medley, Clifford Curry, Doug Stone, Charley Pride, Hey Romeo (Canada), Gil Grand (Canada), Gord Bamford (Canada), Rockie Lynne, Drew Fish, Curtis Grimes, Charles Esten & Connie Britton (from the Nashville TV series), Dailey & Vincent, and many others.
+Byron’s songs have also been recorded by a long list of other iconic and current artists of our time including Kenny Rogers, Reba McEntire, Don Williams, John Michael Montgomery, Juice Newton, Joe Nichols, Randy Travis, Keith Whitley, Jason Aldean, Trace Adkins, Conway Twitty, Jeff Bates, Highway 101, Barbara Mandrell, Mel McDaniel, Mark Chesnutt, Rhett Akins, The Oak Ridge Boys, The Whites, Ricky Van Shelton, The Seekers, Rhonda Vincent, Lonesome River Band, Colt Ford, Mo Pitney, The Grascals, The Seldom Scene, Blackhawk, Doc & Merle Watson, Asleep At The Wheel, Dionne Warwick, Toby Keith, Gene Watson, Margo Smith, Tom Wopat, Mark Wills, The Kendalls, Porter Wagoner, Sha Na Na, Moe Bandy, Clint Eastwood, Joe Diffie, Hank Thompson, Mila Mason, Doug Supernaw, The Road Hammers (Canada), Tyler England, Bill Medley, Clifford Curry, Doug Stone, Charley Pride, Hey Romeo (Canada), Gil Grand (Canada), Gord Bamford (Canada), Rockie Lynne, Drew Fish, Curtis Grimes, Charles Esten & Connie Britton (from the Nashville TV series), Dailey & Vincent, Darin & Brooke Aldridge, and many others.
 Byron’s discography also includes songs that have been released in numerous feature films for Paramount Pictures, Avco-Embassy Pictures, Warner Brothers Pictures, Rochford Films, Life Out Loud Films and others, and in network and cable TV shows and series for Hallmark, Lifetime, PBS, NBC, ABC, Fox, Fox News, CBS, GAC, CMT, Turner Network, E!, FSN, TNN, USA, Spike, CBC, VH-1, AFN, Amazon Prime, Netflix, Fremantle Australia, Seven Network (Australia), and others.

 Albums, Singles, TV & Film